List of proper names of stars: IAU catalog

 In 2016, the International Astronomical Union (IAU) organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin, dated July 2016, included a table of 125 stars comprising the first two batches of names approved by the WGSN (on 30 June and 20 July 2016) together with names of stars adopted by the IAU Executive Committee Working Group on the Public Naming of Planets and Planetary Satellites during the 2015 NameExoWorlds campaign and recognized by the WGSN.
 Further batches of names were approved on 21 August, 12 September, 5 October, and 6 November 2016.
 These were listed in a table of 102 stars included in the WGSN's second bulletin, dated November 2016.
 The next additions were done on 1 February 2017 (13 new star names), 30 June 2017 (29), 5 September 2017 (41), 17 November 2017 (3), 1 June 2018 (17), and on 10 August 2018 (6).
-All 336 names are included in the current List of IAU-approved Star Names, last updated on 10 August 2018.
+All 336 names are included in the current List of IAU-approved Star Names.

-In addition, in 2019 the IAU organised its IAU 100 NameExoWorlds campaign to name exoplanets and their host stars.
-The approved names of 112 exoplanets and their host stars were published on 17 December 2019.
+In 2019, the IAU organised its IAU 100 NameExoWorlds campaign to name exoplanets and their host stars.
+The approved names of 112 exoplanets and their host stars were published on 17 December 2019, with an additional pair of names (for the star HAT-P-21 and its planet) approved on 1 March 2020.
+An additional two star names were approved on 4 April 2022.
+In June 2023, an additional 20 names were approved in the NameExoWorlds 2022 campaign, bringing the total to 471 named stars.

+Since 2024, newly approved names have appeared on the exopla.net website maintainted by the WGSN.
+As of November 2025, 48 new star names have been approved, bringing the total to 519.

 List

-In the table below, unless indicated by a "†" or "*", the "modern proper name" is the name approved by the WGSN and entered in the List of IAU-approved Star Names or otherwise approved by the IAU.
+In the table below, unless indicated by a "†", the "modern proper name" is the name approved by the WGSN and entered in the List of IAU-approved Star Names or otherwise approved by the IAU.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple-star systems.

-Names marked with a "†" are no longer approved, while names marked with a "*" are names that were proposed or accepted since the last update to the list on 10 August 2018.
+Names marked with a "†" have not been approved by the IAU.

 For such names relating to members of multiple-star systems, and where a component letter (from, e.g., the Washington Double Star Catalog) is not explicitly listed, the WGSN says that the name should be understood to be attributed to the visually brightest component.
-In the "Historical names/comments" column, "IAU new 2015" and "IAU new 2019" denote that the name was approved by the IAU as a consequence of its 2015 and 2019 NameExoWorlds campaigns, respectively.
+In the "Historical names/comments" column, "NameExoWorlds [year]" denotes that the name was approved by the IAU as a consequence of that year's NameExoWorlds campaign.